Shahin-Mjz/Shahin-Mjz/README.md

 ## 📚 Summary

 🎓 I am pursuing a Master's in Electrical Engineering specializing in Telecommunications-System at the Shahid Bahonar University of Kerman.
-My academic focus includes various facets of artificial intelligence, including Machine Learning, Deep Learning, and Data Analysis. 💡 I am eager to apply my skills and knowledge in these areas to contribute effectively to AI-related roles. 🚀
+My academic focus includes various facets of artificial intelligence, including Machine Learning, Deep Learning, and Data Analysis. 💡 I am eager to apply my skills and knowledge in these areas to contribute effectively to AI-related roles.

 ## 💼 Experience

-### Data Science Challenge
+### Data Science Challenge | Coursera Projects

-#### Coursera
-Nov 2023 - Nov 2023 (1 month)
+> **Nov 2023 - Nov 2023 (1 month):**
-A Data Science Coding Competition project working with a real-world dataset to build a prediction or classification model.
-Participants used Python and Jupyter Notebook to tackle the problem, focusing on data manipulation, feature engineering, and model evaluation.
-The competition provided an opportunity for learners to apply their problem-solving and critical thinking skills, as well as gain experience in machine learning algorithms and data visualization techniques.
+ A Data Science Coding Competition project that builds a prediction or classification model using an actual dataset.
+To solve the challenge, the participants used Jupyter Notebook and Python, concentrating on feature engineering, data manipulation, and model evaluation.
+Through the competition, students had the chance to practice using their critical thinking and problem-solving abilities, as well as gain knowledge of machine learning algorithms and data visualization methods.

-### Clean and analyze social media usage data with Python
+### Clean and analyze social media usage data with Python | Coursera Projects

-#### Coursera
-Nov 2023 - Nov 2023 (1 month)
+> **Nov 2023 - Nov 2023 (1 month):**

 ## Education